FBI agents went to Comey's house, retrieved secret memo written after his termination

 In April, a court-ordered filing by the DOJ revealed Comey included a slew of sensitive and classified information in a series of comprehensive personal memos -- including not only the details of his conversations with Trump, but also the "code name and true identity" of a confidential source.

-The filing acknowledged that Comey maintained a far more detailed and lengthy private paper trail than was previously known, and that federal investigators apparently hoped to use Comey's contemporaneous, secretive writings to test the truthfulness of Trump's comments as part of a then-ongoing obstruction of justice inquiry.
+The filing acknowledged that Comey maintained a far more detailed and lengthy private paper trail than was previously known, and that federal investigators apparently hoped to use Comey's contemporaneous, secretive writings to test the truthfulness of Trump's comments as part of a then-ongoing obstruction-of-justice inquiry.

-CLINTON-APPOINTED JUDGE DISMISSES DNC LAWSUIT CONCERNING TRUMP TEAM AND 'HACKING' AS 'ENTIRELY DIVORCED' FROM THE FACTS
+CLINTON-APPOINTED JUDGE DISMISSES DNC LAWSUIT ON TRUMP-RUSSIA CONSPIRACY AS 'ENTIRELY DIVORCED' FROM FACTS

-Comey meticulously outlined "foreign intelligence information obtained from and through" the key human source, "information about whether the FBI initiated coverage through the Foreign Intelligence Surveillance Act (FISA) on a particular individual," relevant "sources and methods" used in the FBI's investigation, as well as "information concerning the President's foreign policy decisionmaking," according to the DOJ.
+Comey meticulously outlined "foreign intelligence information obtained from and through" the key human source, "information about whether the FBI initiated coverage through the Foreign Intelligence Surveillance Act (FISA) on a particular individual," relevant "sources and methods" used in the FBI's investigation and "information concerning the President's foreign policy decisionmaking," according to the DOJ.

-All of that information is "currently and properly classified," the DOJ noted.
+All of that information was "currently and properly classified," the DOJ noted.

 Additionally, Comey's memos included documentation of "non-public interactions" between "specific foreign governments and officials" and U.S. government officials.
 Disclosing those details, the DOJ insisted, "could reasonably be expected" to "affect the United States' relationship with those countries."

-The existence and contents of limited details from some of Comey's memos were partially leaked to the media by a Comey friend with Comey's knowledge following his termination, and served as a catalyst for Mueller's appointment in May 2017.
+The existence and contents of limited details from some of Comey's memos were partially leaked to the media by a Comey friend with Comey's knowledge following his termination and served as a catalyst for Mueller's appointment in May 2017.
 Comey has denied that he leaked classified information in the memos.
-A review into the matter by the DOJ Inspector General (IG) is ongoing. a source tells Fox News, and Attorney General William Barr testifed on Tuesday that the DOJ is actively looking into the FBI's conduct.
+A review into the matter by the DOJ Inspector General (IG) has been ongoing. a source told Fox News, and Attorney General William Barr testified this past April that the DOJ actively was looking into the FBI's conduct.

-Separately, in May, former Attorney General Loretta Lynch flatly accused Comey of mischaracterizing her statements by repeatedly alleging, under oath, that Lynch privately instructed him to call the Hillary Clinton email probe a "matter" instead of an "investigation."
+Separately, in May, it emerged that former Attorney General Loretta Lynch flatly accused Comey of mischaracterizing her statements by repeatedly alleging, under oath, that Lynch privately instructed him to call the Hillary Clinton email probe a "matter" instead of an "investigation."

 Lynch, who testified that Comey's claim left her "quite surprised," made the dramatic remarks at a joint closed-door session of the House Oversight and Judiciary Committees last December.
-A transcript of her testimony was released recently by House Judiciary Committee ranking member Doug Collins, R-Ga.
+A transcript of her testimony was released recently by House Judiciary Committee Ranking Member Doug Collins, R-Ga.

 Fox News' Catherine Herridge contributed to this report.